Why are you building the village near the river, which has the potential of flooding?

 Do the Veterans own the homes?

-The tiny houses are designed for transitional support for homeless Veterans.
-Our goal is to end Veteran homelessness, and the tiny houses provide stability, and the starting point Veterans need to address the underlying causes of homelessness.
+The Veterans will not own the homes, rather the homes are designed for transitional support housing for homeless Veterans.
+Our goal is to end Veteran homelessness.
+The tiny homes provide stability, and the starting point the Veterans need to address the underlying causes of homelessness.

 How big are the homes, and how many will you build?

-VOPA's goal is to create an innovative community of 15 tiny homes for homeless Veterans.
-The homes will range in size from 240 to 320 square feet, meet all local code requirements, and connect to municipal utility services.
-Each house is stick built on a concrete slab and connected to electricity and plumbing just like any house being built today.
+VOPA’s goal is to create an innovative community of 15 tiny homes for homeless Veterans.
+The homes will be wood framing construction built on a concrete slab.
+They will range in size from 168 to 240 square feet, meet all local code requirements, and connect to municipal electricity and plumbing utility services.

 What is the size and purpose of the Community Center?